White Army: Unification in the Russian Army

 On 14 October 1918, Minister of War Alexander Kolchak arrived in Omsk.
 On 18 November 1918 he was proclaimed the Supreme Ruler of Russia, who also assumed the supreme command of all the land and naval forces of Russia.
 He made a substantial reorganization of the forces of the White movement and carried out its integration into a single Russian Army on 23 September 1918.
 On 4 November Kolchak became part of the Russian Government.

-As the Supreme Ruler of Russia, Admiral Kolchak is recognized by all the commanders of the white armies both in the south and west of Russia, as well as in Siberia and the Far East; generals Anton Denikin, Yevgeny Miller, Nikolai Yudenich voluntarily submit to Alexander Kolchak and recognize his Supreme High Command over all armies in Russia.
-The supreme commander at the same time confirms the authority of the commanders.
-From this moment, the Armed Forces of the South of Russia, the Northwestern Army, the Northern Army, and the Eastern Front have been operating on the fronts of this single army.
+As the Supreme Ruler of Russia, Kolchak was recognized by all the commanders of the White Armies both in the south and west of Russia, as well as in Siberia and the Far East; generals Denikin, Yevgeny Miller, Nikolai Yudenich voluntarily submitted to Kolchak and recognized his Supreme High Command over all armies in Russia.
+The supreme commander at the same time confirmed the authority of the commanders.
+From that moment, the Armed Forces of the South of Russia, the Northwestern Army, the Northern Army, and the Eastern Front began operating on the fronts as a single army.

-The name "Russian Army" is approved as the union of all white fronts, the status of commanders of the fronts formally from the Supreme Commander-in-Chief is received by the commanders of the North and Northwest Armies Generals Yudenich and Miller.
+The name "Russian Army" was approved as the union of all White fronts, the status of commanders of the fronts formally from the Supreme Commander-in-Chief was received by the commanders of the North and Northwest Armies Generals Yudenich and Miller.
 In April 1920, the Far Eastern Army was created in Transbaikalia from the remnants of the troops of the Eastern Front under the leadership of General Grigory Semenov.

-Out of the remnants of the Armed Forces of the South of Russia that left for Crimea in May 1920, General Wrangel formed the armed forces that inherited the name "Russian Army" from the single Russian army of the Supreme Commander-in-Chief Admiral Kolchak of 1919 – as the last of its fronts.
+Out of the remnants of the Armed Forces of the South of Russia that left for Crimea in May 1920, General Wrangel formed the armed forces that inherited the name "Russian Army" from the single Russian army of Kolchak of 1919 – as the last of its fronts.
 In 1921, from the remnants of the Far Eastern Army of General Semyonov in Primorye, the White Rebel Army was formed, later renamed the Zemsky Army, since the Amur Zemsky Government was created in Vladivostok in 1922.

 Composition

-White armies drew both from volunteers and on the basis of mobilization.

-On a voluntary basis, they were staffed not only from officers of the Russian Imperial Army and Navy, but also from all comers.
-It was both in the South – in the Volunteer Army, and in Siberia, for example – the division of the Labor Corps.
+White Armies drew both from volunteers and on the basis of mobilization.
+They drew from the population of controlled territories and from captured Red Army soldiers.
+On a voluntary basis, they were staffed not only from officers of the Imperial Russian Army and Navy, but also from all comers.
+It was both in the south – in the Volunteer Army, and in Siberia, for example – the division of the Labor Corps.

-On a mobilization basis, they drew from the population of controlled territories and from captured Red Army soldiers.

-The strength of the white armies fighting against the Red Army, according to intelligence estimates, by June 1919 was about 683,000.
+The strength of the White Armies fighting against the Red Army, according to intelligence estimates, by June 1919 was about 683,000.
 However, together with auxiliary and staff units, it could exceed 1,023,000 people.
-A significant part of the white forces was on contentment.
+A significant part of the White forces was on contentment.
 Combat units amounted to only half of this figure.
-After that, the number of white armies began to decline steadily.
+After that, the number of White Armies began to decline steadily.

 The White Army consisted of all kinds of troops for that period: